Champions League: Madrid in trouble despite late fightback - WHIZ News

 Heading into the 87th minute against Borussia Mönchengladbach, Madrid was losing 2-0 and on course for four straight losses in the Champions League for the first time.

-Next up for Madrid is a double-header against Inter Milan, the team which was supposed to be its toughest rival in the group stage but which is also seeking a first win.
-A 0-0 draw at Shakhtar Donetsk came a week after a 2-2 draw with Mönchengladbach.
+Next up for Madrid is a double-header against Inter Milan, the team which was supposed to be its toughest rival in Group B but which is also still without a win.
+A 0-0 draw at Shakhtar, during which Inter hit the crossbar twice, came a week after a 2-2 draw with Mönchengladbach.

 Madrid is in bigger trouble, though, in its 25th campaign in the Champions League, in which the team has never been eliminated in the group stage.